 Conduct all the interviews on the same day, using the same interview panel.
 Allow all firms the same amount of time for the interview.
 A 45-minute interview is common, including introductions, presentation, and questions and answers.
 Complex projects require longer interview times.

-Selection committee members should rotate questions among the group and follow up when appropriate until they all their questions are answered.
+Selection committee members should rotate questions among the group and follow up when appropriate until all their questions are answered.
 The chairman should be the timekeeper to move the process along and ensure fairness by giving equal time to each firm.

 Immediately after each interview, while impressions are fresh, allow 10 to 15 minutes for the selection committee to record comments and complete their scoring sheets (A-11: Interview Process: Questions and Score Sheet).